 In old Herat, a frustrated young man, Arif, dreams of becoming a merchant traveling the Silk Road rather than continue the family carpet weaving business.
 Receiving a clear sign to leave home, Arif travels, listens,and learns while selling his parents’ carpets along the bustling trade routes of the oasis cities.
-In time, he comes to the palace at Samarkand, and to his surprise, everything is both familiar and dreamlike. . .
+He comes to the palace at Samarkand where everything is at once familiar and a dream. . . . . .

 WEEK 4: July 23-27

 Seeking adventure, Safa finds himself rescuing a beautiful swan from an evil witch and is rewarded with a small box that he must not open until he reaches home or else regret it bitterly.
 But of course, he opens the box and must make a deal with the Dev.
 In due time, the Dev comes to collect payment, unleashing a mighty struggle until help comes from a most surprising source. . . . . .